 A server must reliably identify the people attempting to use a system resource.
 This identification process is known as authentication.
 Authentication requires a valid user ID and password.
-Preventing unauthorized users from entering the system by requiring user names and passwords is generally effective against casual intrusion.
-GemStone Smalltalk features authentication protocol.
+GemStone uses SRP and SSL to establish certain types of interprocess connection, and provides its own authentication or allows authentication using an Lightweight Directory Access Protocol (LDAP).